damipop7/BigDataProject/README.md

 • Data 4: https://fbref.com/en/

 ## Project Idea
 In this project, we will leverage big data techniques to analyze soccer performance metrics and predict match outcomes.
 Since soccer generates vast amounts of data—including player tracking, passes, shots, and team formations— we will process large datasets efficiently using big data tools.
 Our approach involves extracting and cleaning raw match data, structuring it for analysis, and applying machine learning algorithms to identify patterns and make predictions.
 By utilizing distributed computing and scalable data processing, we will explore how big data enhances decision-making in soccer analytics.
-The final results will be presented through interactive dashboards that provide insights into player performance,tactical trends, and match predictions, helping analysts, coaches, and fans make data-driven decisions.
+The final results will be presented through interactive dashboards that provide insights into player performance, tactical trends, and match predictions, helping analysts, coaches, and fans make data-driven decisions.

 ## Tools and Technologies
 • IDEs: JupyterLab, Visual Studio Code